JakeRoggenbuck/cryptography/README.md

 ### Cryptography?
 The methodology of concealing the content of messages.
-Originates from the Greek root word **kryptos**, which means 'hidden'.
+Originates from the Greek root word _kryptos_, which means _hidden_.
 The modern scientific study of crytography is sometimes referred to as _cryptology_[^1].

 [^1]: HOFFSTEIN, JEFFREY.
 Mathematical Cryptography.
 SPRINGER-VERLAG NEW YORK, 2016.